 4. Think creatively about different uses.
 Lots of small towns have old school buildings sitting empty.
 Harveyville, Kansas, made a creative conference space and artistic residences out of an old school.
 I’ve also heard of school buildings used as a product warehouse, a youth scout council headquarters, a business incubator with commercial kitchen, and work crew housing.

 5. Try a pop-up.
 Set up a temporary store, restaurant, cafe, art gallery, etc., just for the busy season or even one day for a special event.
 The operator gets to try out an idea, learn from the experience, and maybe get started on a more permanent business.
 The community gets an idea of what could be possible.
 And maybe another new entrepreneur gets inspired.
-Here’s how a group of students did pop-ups of an entire set of downtown blocks.
+Learn more in What is a pop-up business?

 6. Create a co-working space.
 Give a bunch of independent professionals a space they can share whenever they need it.
 They’ll not only reduce their costs, but they’ll also benefit from the creative interaction and networking.
 Here’s how Pella, Iowa, started their co-working.

 7. Use the upstairs for apartments.
 Here are some downtown housing resources.

 8. Use the upstairs for short term lodging, like Julia did in Buffalo, Oklahoma.

 9. Put empty buildings up for sale online to lure urban businesses to relocate.
 Between communications technology and ever-present shipping services, most businesses can be done from anywhere.
 And your cost per square foot is much less than any big urban area.
 That makes you potentially competitive.
 Gaylord, Kansas, did this back in 2006.

 Even if it’s not ready to occupy, it doesn’t have to just sit there.